Madhusudan Rao

-Madhusudan Rao (19 January 1853 – 28 December 1912) was an Odia poet and writer from India.
+Madhusudan Rao (29 January 1853 – 28 December 1912) was an Odia poet and writer from India.
 He was known as Bhaktakabi.
 His most well known work is the Chhabila Madhu Barnabodha.
+He was also a prominent acharya of the Brahmo Samaj.

 Life

-He was born on 19 January 1853 in the district of Puri.
+He was born on 29 January 1853 in the district of Puri.
 He was a prominent Odia poet and essayist widely considered as the Father Of Modern Odia Poetry, by adding foreign (western) lyrical elements and experimentation.
 He died on 28 December 1912.

 Works

 He is known as Bhaktakavi of Odia and is considered the father of modern (using western lyrical forms) Odia poetry.